KCee

-Kingsley Chinweike Okonkwo, better known as Kcee, is a Nigerian singer and songwriter.
-He was formerly in the Hip Hop duo group called Kc Presh.
-He is from Amaputu in Uli in Ihiala local government area in Anambra State Nigeria.
+Kingsley Chinweike Okonkwo, better known as KCee, is a Nigerian singer and songwriter.
+He was formerly in the hip-hop duo KC Presh.
+He is from Amaputu in Uli in Ihiala local government area in Anambra State, Nigeria.
 He currently has a record deal with Five Star Music.
 He worked with Del B, a record producer known for producing Kcee's popular song "Limpopo".
 He is the elder brother to E-money.